 - Follow the installation and activation procedure within WordPress, which will vary depending on the option you chose in the first step.

 - Follow the plugin’s provided instructions for configuration within WooCommerce.

+Successful payment gateway integration will rely on your site being up to date, and you’ll need an active merchant account that’s properly associated within WooCommerce.
 In addition, your site needs to respond quickly to any API calls made by the merchant account while it processes payments, so it’s important to have reliable hosting for your website.

-WP Engine provides enterprise-quality WordPress hosting, with the versatility to handle almost any WooCommerce configuration you can dream of.
+WP Engine provides industry-leading WordPress hosting, with the versatility to handle just about any WooCommerce configuration you can dream of.